Color management: Operating system level

+Apple

 Apple's classic Mac OS and macOS operating systems have provided OS-level color management APIs since 1993, through ColorSync. macOS has added automatic color management (assuming sRGB for most things) automatically in the OS, but applications can explicitly target other color spaces if they wish to.
 System wide color management is used in iOS, iPadOS and watchOS as well.

+Windows

-Since 1997 color management in Windows is available through an ICC color management system (ICM).
-Beginning with Windows Vista, Microsoft introduced a new color architecture known as Windows Color System.
-WCS supplements the Image Color Management (ICM) system in Windows 2000 and Windows XP, originally written by Heidelberg.
+Since 1997 color management in Windows is available through an ICC color management system: ICM (Image Color Management).

+Beginning with Windows Vista, Microsoft introduced a new color architecture known as WCS (Windows Color System).
+WCS supplements the ICM system in Windows 2000 and Windows XP, originally written by Heidelberg.

+Apps need to be aware of color management and tag the content appropriately to accurately display colors.
+Otherwise, (unlike macOS) Windows will display the colors to the maximum extent of the display's gamut, resulting in over-saturated colors on wide-gamut displays.
+To fix this issue, Microsoft includes a new feature called "Auto Color Management" since Windows 11 2022.

+Windows Photo Viewer from Windows 7 (also included in later Windows versions) performs proper color management, however, the newer Windows Photos app in Windows 8, 10, 11 does not perform color management until version v2022.31070.26005.0.
+Other Windows components, including Microsoft Paint, Snipping Tool, Windows Desktop, Windows Explorer, do not perform color management.

 Unfortunately, the vast majority of applications do not use the Windows Color System.
 For applications that do employ color management (typically web browsers), color management tend to apply for only images and UI, but not videos.
 This is because Windows' media player API is not color space aware.
 Thus, browsers (Chrome, Firefox, Edge) are only able to do color management for images but not video.
-For the same reason, virtually no video players on Windows support color management, including the default Movies & TV app and VLC (Media Player Classic Home Cinema being a rare exception).
+For the same reason, virtually no video players on Windows support color management (including the default Movies & TV app and VLC), with Media Player Classic Home Cinema being a rare exception.

+Android

 On Android, system wide color management is introduced in Android Oreo 8.1.
-However, most Android phones are shipped with color management disabled ('adaptive' color profile on Google Pixel, 'vivid' color profile on Samsung Galaxy).
+However, most Android phones are shipped with color management disabled (ex: 'adaptive' color profile on Google Pixel, 'vivid' color profile on Samsung Galaxy).
 This oversaturates sRGB content to the native display gamut, typically DCI-P3.
 Users need to manually select the 'natural' color profile to enable color management, enabling accurate display of sRGB and P3 wide color content.

+Others

 Operating systems that use the X Window System for graphics can use ICC profiles, and support for color management on Linux, still less mature than on other platforms, is coordinated through OpenICC at freedesktop.org and makes use of LittleCMS.